 Yes, it is!

 However, Advantage Gutter Guard ® is different from other solid gutter guards.
 It has been designed to cover the gutter completely using a nose-forward design.
-This design blocks and deflects debris away from the gutter so well it comes with a lifetime no-clog guarantee.
+This design blocks and deflects debris away from the gutter so well that it comes with a lifetime of clog free gutters, guaranteed.
 How does the water get in?
 Engineered to use the physics of surface tension, Advantage Gutter Guard® guides the water effortlessly into the gutter even in very heavy downpours.
-It has no openings in the top to become clogged.

 Advantage Gutter Guard ® was also engineered to handle immense pressure because it is made with sturdy, heavy-gauge, all-metal (no plastic), and rust-free construction.
 It is made to hold its own in heavy rain, high winds, burning heat, and blizzards.

 The sturdy, heavy-duty bracket is specially designed to secure the gutter and guard tightly in place, with no roof penetration.

 It has been third-party tested to handle 122 lbs. of pressure per linear foot, which means it protects gutters from the weight of ice and snow.

 To put that into perspective, it can support 12 feet of snow, or 4 feet of solid ice stacked on top of it.

 Not only will Advantage Gutter Guard ® protect your home and guttering system, but it also will not break down and need to be replaced like plastic or flimsy metal gutter guards.